 The containerized system shows the power of vertical integration.
 DAMODA builds the drones, writes the control software, designs the charging infrastructure, and develops the deployment hardware.
 Everything optimized for rapid setup and minimal human intervention.

 The business model is exportable.
 If a South Korean team can learn the system remotely in a week, the technology has reached commodity-level accessibility.
-The hard problems in swarm coordination are solved.
+The hard problems in centralized swarm coordination are solved.
 Now it's about scale and application.

 Design lesson: Entertainment use cases accelerate dual-use technology faster than defense procurement.
 By the time military planners write requirements docs, consumer drone companies have already solved synchronization at scale.
+Though coordination and autonomy remain distinct challenges.